 What is the Oldham Poverty Truth Commission?

-The Oldham Poverty Truth Commission will draw on experiences of people who have been in poverty alongside those with power in Council services, businesses, and charities to make deep changes to the causes of poverty in Oldham.
-For over ten years Poverty Truth Commissions have now been involving people who have experienced poverty in identifying possible solutions, including Commission’s in Salford and Leeds which continue to impact their local areas’ approach to poverty.
+The Oldham Poverty Truth Commission brought together the experiences of people who have been in poverty alongside people who work in the council and health services, business, and charities to make deep changes to causes of poverty in Oldham.

 Poverty Truth Commissions are a national model pioneered by the Poverty Truth Network.
 They seek to identify different approaches to addressing poverty through direct experience, relationships, and humanising people as well as systems.